-An iterative approach to the design of the MERL system itself, recognising (as in Quinn-Patton's 2010 concept of Developmental Evaluation) that a program or organisation will need different things from its M&E system at different times in its lifes of the program's reference group, with support from USAID.
-We describe the basics of the MERL system in this brochure but you can read more about it in more detailed MERL documents and reports.
+An iterative approach to the design of the MERL system itself, recognising (as in Quinn-Patton's 2010 concept of Developmental Evaluation) that a program or organisation will need different things from its M&E system at different times in its live.
 The MERL system was developed using the very processes it seeks to encourage in the program: experimentation, reflection, social learning and iterative design.